Skip to content

 Trust

-Definition: A feeling of confidence in the reliability, truth, or ability of someone or something.
+Definition: Confidence in the reliability, truth, or ability of someone or something.

 Wikipedia: Trust